sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 # Current Status

-- Release candidates:
-  - image-spec 1.1.0-rc.3
-  - distribution-spec 1.1.0-rc.2
-- Image manifest now has an `artifactType`
 - Ready for testing
+- Close to GA

 ???

 T: 25m

-- There is a new release candidate
+- There have been quite a few changes since this first came out of the working group
+- We removed a separate artifact manifest type because it wasn't needed and hurts portability
-- `artifactType` was added when artifacts don't have a dedicated config
+- We added an `artifactType` field and defined an empty JSON media type (`{}`) for artifacts that do not have a dedicated config
-  - The config mediaType is set to a "scratch" value which is just `{}` in the blob and a known media type
-  - For all artifacts with their own config media type, they can continue using that
+- There is discussion on whether clients can push artifacts before the image they reference (so image could never be pulled before the signature is available)
 - Testing is encouraged, production usage is at your own risk

 ---

 # Registries

-- Registry support:
 - Adopted: zot, Harbor
-  - Blocked: Docker Hub, ECR, GitLab
+- Blocked: Docker Hub, GitLab
-- Do not filter on unknown fields (subject and config media type)
-- Enable the referrers API
-  - Retroactively include manifests using the tag schema

 ???

 - Server support is mixed
-  - Most have no explicit support, like `distribution/distribution`, and clients will use the fallback tag
 - Zot has been an early adopter
 - Harbor recently released support for a previous RC (without the `artifactType` addition)
+- Most have no explicit support, like GHCR and `distribution/distribution`, and clients will use the fallback tag
 - Docker Hub is explicitly blocking the subject field
-- ECR is blocking unknown fields in the manifest
+  - Concern about including data pushed with fallback tag, may support it when OCI GA's
 - GitLab blocks unknown artifact types, they approve specific config mediaType values
-- The reason some are explicitly blocking is we require registries to include previously pushed data in the referrers API when the API is enabled
-  - Rather than retroactively indexing old data, they are blocking it until this is GA by OCI and they finish their development
+- ECR is blocking unknown fields in the manifest, but they added support for artifactType and subject

 ---

 # Clients

-- Client support: cosign, oras, and regclient
+- Client support: cosign, notation, oras, regclient, and trivy
 - Clients manage the fallback tag
 - Pick appropriate artifactType values
 - Use annotations responsibly